ssato/miniascape/README.rst

 * libvirt fixes and enhancements:

-  * Implemented dnsmasq backend for libvirt: My patch was merged.
+  * Implement dnsmasq backend for libvirt: My patch was merged.

 miniascape itself
 -------------------

 * Some more guest configurations and templates
 * Refine and enhance bootstrap process
+* Implement a kind of template test framework and add some more tests around them
 * Write unit tests for template files including snippets
 * Added some more host-configuration stuff, like autofs, www (apache or nginx), nfs, iscsi, pxe boot, etc.
 * Documents
-* site-designer: tool or sub command to generate config files from default or user-defined parameters and config templates

 Done: